jdh4/machine_learning_libraries/spark/README.md

 ## A Simple DataFrame

-The session below illustrates how to create a simple DataFrame in he PySpark shell:
+The session below illustrates how to create a simple DataFrame in the PySpark shell during an interactve session:

 ```bash
 $ ssh della  # or another cluster